nyxssmith/LamplighterGame/README.md

   - Food resource is required for a residents work to be done
     - Residents will still work and act normally, but each needs 1 food per day do do work / work to be turned into resources at end of day
     - Farms get priority for food resource > resources made conversion, then calculated for other buildings
+    - Farms cost 1 food to run, but if food = 0 they will still run
   - Building costs:
     - wood n
 - Shop